MicrosoftDocs/sql-docs/docs/relational-databases/performance/cardinality-estimation-sql-server.md

 ### Example B. CE understands that filtered predicates on the same table are often correlated

 In the following SELECT we see filtered predicates on `Model` and `ModelVariant`.
-We intuitively understand that when `Model` is 'Xbox' there is a chance the `ModelVariant` is 'One', given that Xbox has a variant called One.
+We intuitively understand that when `Model` is 'Xbox' there's a chance the `ModelVariant` is 'One', given that Xbox has a variant called One.

 Starting with CE 120, [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] understands there might be a correlation between the two columns on the same table, `Model` and `ModelVariant`.
 The CE makes a more accurate estimation of how many rows will be returned by the query, and the [query optimizer](../../relational-databases/query-processing-architecture-guide.md#optimizing-select-statements) generates a more optimal plan.